 The Company has limited financial resources and may need to raise additional funds to carry out exploration of its properties.
 There is no assurance the Company will be able to raise additional funds or will be able to raise additional funds on terms acceptable to the Company.
 If the Company's exploration programs are successful and favourable exploration results are obtained, the properties may be developed into commercial production.
 The Company may require additional funds to place the properties into production.
 The only sources of future funds presently available to the Company are the sale of equity capital, debt, or offering of interests in its properties to be earned by another party or parties by carrying out development work.
 There is no assurance that any such funds will be available to the Company or be available on terms acceptable to the Company.
 If funds are available, there is no assurance that such funds will be sufficient to bring the Company's properties to commercial production.
 Failure to obtain additional financing on a timely basis could have a material adverse effect on the Company and could cause the Company to forfeit its interest in its properties and reduce or terminate its operations.
-The proceeds from the IPO will be used to carry out the exploration programs recommended by the 43-101 Technical Report.
-Additional funds will be required should the Company decide to carry out additional work programs.
 There is no assurance the Company will be able to raise additional funds.